 - Add the chopped onions and habanero peppers to a bowl and then mix in the minced garlic and oregano.

-- Pour in the lime juice and add salt and olive oil.
+- Pour in the lime juice and add the olive oil, salt, and pepper.
 Mix well.

 - Serve with your favorite tacos.

 While every effort is made to correctly calculate these nutritional facts, they should be used as general guidance as they may not be 100% accurate.